U.S. case dismissal won't dim regulatory glare for base metals sector

 Meanwhile, the LME market is showing ever more severe signs of stress due to a lack of available spot supply.

-Cash aluminum prices last week traded at a premium to the benchmark three month contract for the first time since December 2012.
+Cash aluminium prices last week traded at a premium to the benchmark three month contract for the first time since December 2012.
+CMAL0-3

 This comes even though some five million tonnes of metal are locked up in LME warehouses, mostly in the U.S. automotive hub of Detroit and in Vlissingen.